hoho/dosido/nodejs/doc/api/repl.md

 > Stability: 2 - Stable

-The `repl` module provides a Read-Eval-Print-Loop (REPL) implementation that is available both as a standalone program or includable in other applications.
+The `repl` module provides a Read-Eval-Print-Loop (REPL) implementation that is available both as a standalone program or includible in other applications.
 It can be accessed using:

 ```js